Browser Rendering Pipeline & Frame Budget Optimization

 const heights = elements.map((el) => el.offsetHeight)

-// 2.
-Batch all writes (single layout invalidation)
+// Phase 2: all writes (one layout invalidation)

 elements.forEach((el, i) => {